-The United States remains Jamaica's main trading partner exporting approximately US\$486 million of agricultural and food products to Jamaica in 2021.
-The bulk of exports from the United States to Jamaica are consumer-orientated products, including beef and beef products, dairy products, fresh and processed vegetables, snack foods, breakfast cereals, non-alcoholic beverages, and pet foods.
-Corn, wheat, and soybean represents the main intermediate products which the United States exports to Jamaica.
+The United States remains Jamaica's top trading partner, exporting approximately US\$636 million of agricultural and food products to Jamaica in 2022.
+The main exports from the United States to Jamaica are consumer-orientated products, including beef and beef products, egg products, dairy products, fresh and processed vegetables, snack foods, breakfast cereals, non-alcoholic beverages, and pet foods.
+Corn and wheat are key bulk products, while soybean meal and oil represent the leading intermediate products which the United States exports to Jamaica.